Spirodela polyrhiza: Distribution

 Spirodela polyrhiza is found worldwide, namely in North America, Asia, more rarely in Central and South America, but also in Central Europe.
 It grows in tropical and temperate climates.
 It is not prevalent in New Zealand and only rarely in Australia.

 Cultivation

 Large scale cultivation is done in outdoor water tanks, mostly in connection with wastewater treatment.
 Tanks are fed with wastewater and the floating duckweed is harvested from the surface.
 It is then further used as a biofuel from industrial wastewater or as animal feed from agricultural wastewater treatment facilities.

 Use

 Spirodela polyrhiza can be used for bioremediation, removing toxic substances from aquatic environment as well as cleaning eutrophic waters, especially in wastewater treatment plants.
 Its uses as biofuel and animal feed are also gaining importance.
 It is hardly used for human nutrition.

 Bioremediation

 Because of its capability to hyperaccumulate heavy metals and its high uptake of nutrients from the water, S. polyrhiza is used for bioremediation.
-The main pollutants it can be used to remediate are arsenic (As) and mercury (Hg) and common wastewater nutrients, like sulphate (SO_{4}^{2-}), phosphate (PO_{4}^{3-}) and nitrate (NO_{3}^{−}).
+The main pollutants it can be used to remediate are arsenic (As) and mercury (Hg) and common wastewater nutrients, like sulphate (SO4(2-)), phosphate (PO4(3-)) and nitrate (NO3-).